 In fact, there are two ways to ensure that your app uses the version of the DLL that you want it to:

 - DLL redirection.
 Continue to read this topic for more details.

 - Side-by-side components.
 Described in the topic Isolated applications and side-by-side assemblies.

 If you're a developer or an administrator, then you should use DLL redirection for existing applications.
 That's because it doesn't require any changes to the app itself.
 But if you're creating a new app, or updating an existing app, and you want to isolate your app from potential problems, then create a side-by-side component.

-To enable DLL redirection machine-wide, you must create a new registry key.
+If an app uses that kind of redirection, then any DotLocal DLL redirection is ignored unless DLL redirection is enabled machine-wide.
+To enable DLL redirection machine-wide, you must create a new registry value.
 Under the key

 HKLM\Software\Microsoft\Windows NT\CurrentVersion\Image File Execution Options, create a new DWORD value with the name DevOverrideEnable.
 Set the value to 1, and restart your computer.
 Or use the command below (and restart your computer).

 reg add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options" /v DevOverrideEnable /t REG_DWORD /d 1